 To build trust is a journey from the periphery to the center.
 You start any relationship, whether to an individual or a brand, by being a stranger.
 Not every stranger becomes a friend and the deeper the relationship, the bigger the gravitational effort is required.
 If you’re creating a campaign, it’s important to cater to the inner circles for sure, but don’t forget the outer circles.

-This also explains why true passion and authenticity serves as shortcuts to success, why sharing is caring and good for business.
-The smart digital strategist will understand this new landscape; not by scaling for clicks or opting for viral content, but by understanding the dynamics of social psychology and leveraging datadriven marketing strategies.
+The smart digital strategist will understand this new landscape; not primarily by scaling for clicks or opting for viral content, but by understanding the fascinating dynamics of social psychology in a wired world.